Salary details: £8997 - £9366

 It is challenging and demanding work, yet ultimately rewarding as you can directly make a difference to the quality of a persons’ life and their day to day experiences.
 Just that little chat whilst you are supporting a resident or reminiscing with them or perhaps singing or reading with them can really make a difference to their day.

-If you would like to find out more about this role, please attend one of our drop-in sessions:
+If you would like to find out more about this role, please contact one of the managers below:

 You will be working with service users who may have restricted mobility and/or challenging behaviour.
 Following an offer of appointment, you will be required to understand a standard medical screening and any other medical screening as determined by the Occupational Health Unit appropriate to occupational risk.